BLOOMBERG Arts Intern college

 Who Can Apply?

-To be eligible for the Bloomberg College Arts Intern program, you must meet the following eligibility requirements:
+To be eligible for the BAI College program, you must meet the following eligibility requirements:

 • Reside or attend college in one of the host cities (Baltimore, Boston, New York, Philadelphia, or Washington DC)